dwhiffing/fury/content/nato/nl/navy/body.md

 **Netherlands Navy**

-The Royal Netherlands Navy dates back to the 16<sup>th</sup> century where it was one of the most powerful in the world, maintaining its skill by fighting against most of its European neighbours.
+The Royal Netherlands Navy dates back to the 16<sup>th</sup> century where it was one of the most powerful in the world and maintained its skill by fighting against most of its European neighbours.
 Today it’s a much more modest force but carries on long standing traditions of duty and seamanship.
 Based largely on Frigates this very capable navy has